 The Ultimate Business Plan: Free Template

-A great resource for anyone starting their own business.
+A great resource for starting your own business.
 Laid out in a traditional business plan format, this detailed overview has each section ready-made for you.
-Simply add details relating to your own business to have a complete and thorough business plan.
+Simply add details relating to your own business to have a complete business plan.

 “These short stories just pull you in from the very first page.
 Brilliant stories with something for everyone to enjoy.” – Amazon Review for Scottish Urban Legends: 50 Myths and True Stories ★★★★★